-Since 2003, the IDN project has enabled 152 languages, 75 in Chinese, Japanese and Korean (CJK) scripts, and 33 in Arabic scripts.
-There are now more than 9 million registered IDNs, making up 2.5% of all domains.
+Since 2010, the IDN project has enabled 152 top level domains – the part of a domain that comes after the dot, such as com, org or net – including 75 in Chinese, Japanese and Korean (CJK) scripts, and 33 in Arabic scripts.
+There are now more than nine million registered IDNs, making up 2.5% of all domains.

 Opening up domain names to new languages, along with expanding internet access, has already had an effect on online populations and the content they produce.
 Findings of a study, carried out by the Council of European National Top-Level Domain Registries and the Oxford Information Labs, “indicate that country and regional TLDs (top level domains) boost the presence of local languages online and show lower levels of English language than is found in the domain name sector worldwide”.

 While some indigenous groups have fought hard to get their languages the recognition they deserve, their presence online is still marginal (Credit: Alamy)